Billy Smart Sr.: Biography

 Smart arranged for the televising of his circus from 1947, as the first BBC location live TV show.
 This led to regular Christmas shows on the BBC, including the 1977 Royal Jubilee Big Top Show, organised by his son David Smart, which was attended by Queen Elizabeth II and the Duke of Edinburgh, and raised several million pounds for charity.
 In the 1960s, the Billy Smart's TV show was the first UK TV programme to attract more than 20 million viewers in the UK.
 Between 1979 and 1982, the circus was broadcast on ITV.

-The circus grew to become one of the largest in the world.
-It was the world's largest travelling circus under canvas in the 1960s, according to King Pole magazine, with a permanent base at Winkfield, Berkshire.
+Billy Smart's New World Circus grew at record breaking speed to become the world's largest travelling circus (i.e. in a tent, rather than in a fixed building), only 15 years after its founding (according to King Pole magazine) with a permanent base at Winkfield, Berkshire.
 Smart himself took part in his shows, and led many stunts to publicise the circus.

 Around 1961, Smart offered £1 million to buy Blackpool Tower, and also headed a consortium hoping to involve Disney in what would have become the first Disney amusement park in Europe; however, the venture did not proceed.
-Smart then decided upon a novel concept, a safari park, and, after years of searching for a suitable site, bought a property near Windsor for this purpose.
-The Windsor Safari Park was brought to fruition by his sons, Ronald, David and Stanley (known as Billy Jr), after his death, and grew to attract up to 2.5 million visitors per year.

-He was the subject of This Is Your Life in 1956 when he was surprised by Eamonn Andrews at the King's Theatre, Hammersmith, London.
+Smart then decided upon a novel concept, a safari park (Billy Smart coined the term 'Safari Park'), and, after years of searching for a suitable site, bought a property near Windsor for this purpose.
+The Windsor Safari Park was brought to fruition by his sons, Ronald, David and Stanley (known as Billy Jr), after his death, and grew to attract up to 2.5 million visitors per year.He was the subject of This Is Your Life in 1956 when he was surprised by Eamonn Andrews at the King's Theatre, Hammersmith, London.

-Billy Smart died in 1966, in his caravan shortly after conducting a band in front of his circus tent at Ipswich.
+Smart died in 1966, in his caravan shortly after conducting a band in front of his circus tent at Ipswich.
 His friend Sir Billy Butlin described him as "the greatest showman of our time and probably the last of the great showmen."